Samhita-kolluri/DiabeticRetinopathy-CNN/README.md

 For predicting two categories, the model utilizes three convolutional layers, each having a depth of 32.
 A Max Pooling layer is applied after all three convolutional layers with size (2,2).
 After pooling, the data is fed through a single dense layer of size 128, and finally to the output layer, consisting of 5 last dense layers.

 ## 7. Model Evaluation :
-After validating our model on a dataset of 17,563 fundus images.
-Our model was tested and the model was evaluated with 97.1%
+After validating the model on a dataset of 17,563 fundus images.
+The model was tested and the model was evaluated with 97.1%